simonbrent/Genoverse/docs/tracks/configuration.md

 > If `true`, the track cannot be moved by the user.
 If `false`, a drag handle will appear next to the track's name, allowing the user to change its vertical position within the genome browser.

 #### legend (default `false`)
 > If `Genoverse.Track.Legend`, `Genoverse.Track.Legend.extend({ ... legend config ... })`, or a child class of `Genoverse.Track.Legend`, a legend will be added to the track, as defind by this value.
+If `true`, a `Genoverse.Track.Legend` will be added.

 ## Fetching data